zachflower/ignorable-observers/README.md

 }
 ```

-Then, simply call the `ignoreObservableEvents()` static method to ignore all observers for that model:
+Then, call the `ignoreObservableEvents()` static method to ignore all observers for that model:

 ```php
 ExampleModel::ignoreObservableEvents();